johanAurel/Final-Infrastructure-As-Code-Project/README.md

 First get credentials for AWSAdministratorAccess (for example, via [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html?icmpid=docs_sso_user_portal)) then apply the terraform code in the `terraform` directory with `terraform apply` to create the VPC networking and EKS containerisation on AWS.

-Next apply the terraform code in the `database` directory with `terraform apply` to create the AWS RDS database instance.
+Next apply the terraform code in the `database` directory with `terraform apply` to create the AWS RDS database instance, take note of the database url.

+## Connect Database

+Insert the url for the database in the `dbHost` value in the file `helm/backend/values.yaml`.

 ## Installing the Helm Charts